-When new faculty or outside consultants are necessary for the design of courses offered, the University's Human Resource Department initiates a rigorous search and screening process to identify appropriate faculty to design and teach online courses.
+When new faculty or outside consultants are needed for the design of courses offered, the University's Human Resources Department initiates a rigorous search and screening process to identify suitable faculty to design and teach online courses.
 Again, all faculty are selected on domain expertise and program-related teaching experience

 The University's online platforms offer several avenues to support instructors engaged in online learning.
 The Director of the Online Learning Division is highly skilled and trained in faculty development.
-Several seminars and online tutorials are available to the faculty every year.
+Several seminars and online tutorials are offered to faculty members every year.
 Mentors are assigned to new faculty.
-Best practice sharing is facilitated through the Academic Dean, Department Chairs, and formal meetings.
+Best practices are shared through the Academic Dean, Department Chairs, and formal meetings.